Dublin Bay South: Ireland’s Covid Political Stress Test | The Burkean

 Sister of Peadar and long-time mental health advocate, Tóibín has a surprising amount of roots in the constituency.
 Treading water somewhat since failing to launch into the political stratosphere, Aontú is arguably still in a strong yet fragile state.
 How much of anti-lockdown disquiet can be mobilised awaits to be seen, similar to how much anti-lockdown rhetoric will be indulged in by a party hoping to keep away from the extremes.
 There is a respectable pro-life Christian demographic to be tapped into by Aontú, whether they try to steal the clothes of the populist Right awaits to be seen.

-James Geoghan: Fine Gael
+James Geoghegan: Fine Gael

 Browsing Twitter the past month would leave one thinking that a cross between Tucker Carlson and Oliver Flanagan had been chosen by Fine Gael to raise the party standard in Dublin Bay.
 Leading a so-far disastrous campaign, defined by his disavowals of past involvement in Renua, and the party’s housing record, Geoghan could very well be down to the middle class core of 20% Fine Gael is normally guaranteed.
 Despite all that, it is his seat to lose, a feat he very well could perform on current trends.